sodadata/docs/soda-sql/configure.md

 $ mkdir soda_warehouse_directory
 $ cd soda_warehouse_directory
 ```
-2. Use the [create command](#create-commands) to create and pre-populate two files that enable you to configure connection details for Soda SQL to access your warehouse:
+2. Use the data source-specific create command (see [list](#create-commands) below) to create and pre-populate two files that enable you to configure connection details for Soda SQL to access your data source:
 * a `warehouse.yml` file which stores access details for your data source ([read more]({% link soda-sql/warehouse.md %}))
 * an `env_vars.yml` file which securely stores data source login credentials ([read more]({% link soda-sql/warehouse.md %}#env_vars-yaml-file))<br />
 <br />
-Use `soda create --help` for a list of all available warehouse types and options.
+Use `soda create --help` for a list of all available data source types and options.
 ```shell
 $ soda create warehousetype -d yourdbname -u dbusername -w soda_warehouse_directory
 ```
 3. Use a code editor to open the `warehouse.yml` file that Soda SQL created and put in your warehouse directory.
-Refer to [Set datasource configurations]({% link soda/warehouse_types.md %}) to adjust the configuration details and authentication settings according to the type of data source you use, then save the file.<br />
+Refer to [Datasource configuration]({% link soda/warehouse_types.md %}) to adjust the configuration details and authentication settings according to the type of data source you use, then save the file.<br />
 <br />
 Example warehouse YAML
 ```yaml